Jun 13, 2024 - Health + Traits

 Cilantro Taste Aversion

 Like with anything that divides people, it’s helpful to understand where the other side is coming from.
-And we at 23andMe are here to help with a little science.
+We at 23andMe are here to help with some science.

-Several years back, a team of 23andMe scientists found that there’s a “genetic component to cilantro taste perception.”
-The findings suggested that genetic variants in the olfactory receptors may be what contributes to some people’s distaste for cilantro.
+Several years back, 23andMe scientists found a “genetic component to cilantro taste perception.”
+The findings suggested that genetic variants in the olfactory receptors may contribute to some people’s distaste for cilantro.

 23andMe also offers customers a Cilantro Taste Aversion Trait Report that looks at two genetic variants associated with a dislike for cilantro and can tell you if you have slightly higher or lower odds of disliking the herb.

 While genetics plays a role, culture and environment do, too.
 Some of that may explain the differences between people of different ancestries.
-In the 23andMe study, we found that 14-21 percent of people of East Asian, African, and Caucasian ancestry disliked cilantro while only 3-to-7 percent of those who identified as South Asian, Hispanic, or Middle Eastern disliked it.
+In the 23andMe study, 14-21 percent of people of East Asian, African, and Caucasian ancestry disliked cilantro.
+In contrast, only 3-to-7 percent of those who identified as South Asian, Hispanic, or Middle Eastern disliked it.

 But clearly, your environment or your cultural cuisine isn’t everything.
 Genetics also plays a role in this love-hate relationship.